 Ecojustice relies on the generosity of supporters like you to make our work possible.
 You can help by sharing the news about this case with your friends and family, or by making a donation today!

-We’ve got a long road ahead of us on this case.
-Your support will ensure that our team of experts has the resources they need to go toe-to-toe with the federal government and Volkswagen in the courts.
+We’ve been fighting this case for a long time and we are not done yet.
+Your support will ensure that our team of experts has the resources they need to go toe-to-toe with the federal government and those responsible for emissions-cheating in the courts.
 Give today and help us make sure multinational companies who pollute Canada’s air do not get away scot-free.